denpamusic/laravel-bitcoinrpc/docs/_docs/03-standard-request.md

 ```

 #### Note on multiple configurations
-When using automatic injection method with more than one configuration defined in configuration file
+When using automatic injection with more than one configuration defined in config file,
 you should type-hint `Denpa\Bitcoin\ClientFactory` instead of `Denpa\Bitcoin\Client` to use
 client() method.
-In this case example above becomes:
 ```php
 <?php